-The NEC-10000 skid-mountable "Komplett-Technik" is designed as a compact water treatment system for skid-mounted transport.
+The NEC-10000 skid-mountable "Komplett-Technik" is designed as a compact water treatment system for transport on pick-up trucks.

-Due to the straightforward connection by means of hoses for intake and output, systems may be commissioned on an ad hoc basis whereever the situation arises.
+With its straightforward connectivity, system may be commissioned on an ad hoc basis wherever the need arises.

-And once finished with the job, units are just as quickly readied for deployment to the next site.
+And once finished with the job, units are just as quickly ready for deployment elsewhere.

 With the integrated pump, NEC-10000 is expressly designed for intake of water from collector basins and surface waters.